coding-boot-camp/fsf_intensive_prework/docs/modules/sub-modules/chapter3/lesson2.md

 HTML documents are made up of tags.
 Most come in pairs, opening, and closing, but some are self-closing.

-Let's start by opening up an HTML file in VS Code and use emmet by typing `!` and pressing enter.
-Don't be alarmed by all of the text this created!
-In fact, only the elements inside the `<body>` tag will actually appear on the page.
+Let's start by creating a new HTML file and opening it up in Eclipse.

 Let's dive right into some basic HTML tags starting with heading tags.